Ann Marie Gawel, PhD

 My Story

 I received my doctorate from Iowa State University, where I studied community ecology and human dimensions of conservation, focusing on Micronesia.
-I am currently a Smith Conservation Fellow based at State University of New York - Environmental Science and Forestry (SUNY-ESF).
+I wrapped up my Smith Conservation Fellowship and am currently the Eleanor Sterling Conservation Fellow at the American Museum of Natural History.
 I am a native Micronesian, of Chuukese heritage, born in Pohnpei, and I currently call the island of Guam home.
+Links to my CV and my LinkedIn.

 Research Interests